 Dry dog food or dog kibble has been one of the most reliable dog food options for dog owners everywhere.
 Dogs think it’s delicious, it’s affordable, and it’s super easy to store and feed.
-Even though kibble improves your dog’s teeth, it can become difficult for older dogs to eat.
+However, kibble can become difficult for older dogs to eat.

 For this reason, many dog owners switch to canned dog food for older pups.
-However, canned dog food is astronomically more expensive than dry dog food, making it a less than ideal option for those on a budget.
+But the fact is that canned dog food is astronomically more expensive than dry dog food, making it a less-than-ideal option for those on a budget.
 Not to mention, some dogs might not like the switch if they have had dry food their entire life.